 A dynamic forward whose relentless energy and aerial prowess have made him a key figure for both Guadalajara and the Mexican national team.

-Ángel Sepúlveda's path to the top of Mexican football was not a straight line.
-Emerging from the youth ranks of Querétaro, he spent formative years on loan at various clubs, honing a physical, direct style of play.
-His breakthrough came not at a traditional giant, but with Morelia, where his goal-scoring consistency turned heads.
-This led to a pivotal move to Guadalajara, the country's most popular club, where his work rate and ability to challenge for every ball cemented his place as a fan favorite.
-Sepúlveda's story is one of persistence; his call-up to the Mexican national team came later in his career, a testament to his unwavering performance and a classic striker's instinct for being in the right place at the right time.
+Ángel Sepúlveda's goal-scoring consistency at Morelia earned him a pivotal move to Guadalajara, Mexico's most popular club.
+Emerging from Querétaro's youth ranks, he spent formative years on loan, honing a physical, direct style.
+At Guadalajara, his work rate and ability to challenge for every ball made him a fan favorite.
+Persistence defined his story: his call-up to the Mexican national team came later in his career, a testament to unwavering performance and a classic striker's instinct for being in the right place at the right time.

 1981–1996